norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 Jenni if you're reading this, sorry about that.

 ## a near-perfect analogy
 Large Language Models are, in reality, just functions.
 You input at least one argument (text) and they output in kind.
-The output is a product of the model - more specifically, of the "memories" or training data that the model
+The output is a product of the model - more specifically, of the "memories" or training data that the model has been assembled with.
+Without this training data, the LLM would output very little of value - similar to a conversation with a newborn.
+But the training data "memories" of the m
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwNjkxMzgwMSw5ODA3ODg3NDEsLTE0Mz
+eyJoaXN0b3J5IjpbLTk1MjUwODMwMCw5ODA3ODg3NDEsLTE0Mz
 A1MTQ4MSw0NzcxNzg4MDBdfQ==
 -->